particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 ![](./images/04/gsheet.png)

-Now that we have data streaming into Google Sheets, let's transform the data and create some simple visualizations!
+Now that you have data streaming into Google Sheets, let's transform the data and create some simple visualizations!

 ### Processing Data in Google Sheets

-Before we create data visualizations with our sensor data, we need to transform the sensor values into discrete values.
-We'll do this by creating a simple script that processes the raw data as it is added to the main sheet, inserting each raw sensor value in a new sheet for data viz.
+Before you create data visualizations with our sensor data, you need to transform the sensor values into discrete values.
+You'll do this by creating a simple script that processes the raw data as it is added to the main sheet, inserting each raw sensor value in a new sheet for data viz.

 1. In the "TCEnvVals" document, create a new sheet called "Processed" and give it four columns, "Temp," "Humidity," "Light" and "Time."